 Inflation is on the rise globally, driving many people outside the US to want access to dollars.
 Circle can help you enable your customers to send, spend and store dollars alongside – or instead of – volatile or depreciating local currencies.
 Additionally, people in high-inflation countries are often prevented from accessing dollars through the banking system.
 Fintechs can instead offer their customers dollars via the internet.

 USDC is an easy access point to decentralized finance (DeFi), a new class of lending, borrowing and trading venues that run on the blockchain.
 DeFi markets operate entirely on software and code instead of traditional financial intermediaries, often making them faster and cheaper than traditional financial services.
 The largest DeFi venues frequently handle tens of billions of dollars in monthly volume.

 What Circle offers

-Circle Account – Eligible fintechs can access USDC directly from us through a Circle Account.
+Circle Mint – Eligible fintechs can access USDC directly from us through Circle Mint.
 This corporate treasury portal-like experience is home for minting and redemption, and is also the home base for APIs that fintechs can use to accept digital currency payments, make near-instant payouts with USDC and automate transactions for increased efficiency.